Teaming Case Studies

 Timeline:

-• No bugs in production for 1.5 years.
-A remarkable result that drew attention to the practice.
-As the team size grew, bugs increased — but the team identified the causes and added extra tests to address them.
+- No bugs in production for 1.5 years.
+A result that drew attention to the practice.

-What it shows: Teaming is a sustainable practice over many years, not a fad.
-Quality outcomes improve.
-But scaling teaming across multiple teams requires the same kind of disciplined improvement work as any other engineering practice — bugs reappear if the team stops paying attention to them.
+What it shows: Teaming improves quality and is a sustainable practice over many years, and not just a fad.
+Scaling teaming across multiple teams requires the same kind of disciplined improvement work as any other engineering practice.

 SVT Interactive